 - 98 Acres is the best hotel in Ella.
 There are beautiful bungalows with their own balcony and plunge pool, and fantastic views of the valley.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Will Guest Homestay is a budget friendly place with plain but clean rooms, all with a view.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.